CDCgov/phdi/.github/ISSUE_TEMPLATE/geocoding_beta_partner.md

 ---

-name: Become a Geocoding Beta Program
+name: Register for the Geocoding Beta Program
 about: Subsidized Geocoding Services for State, Territorial, Local and Tribal Health departments.
 title: [Affiliated Jurisdiction] Geocoding Beta Program
 labels: 'geocoding-beta'
 assignees: @millzpaugh,@NagelaNukuna

 ---
 Thank you for your interest in PHDI’s Geocoding Beta Partnership!
 See full details about the beta [here](https://github.com/CDCgov/phdi/blob/main/docs/geocoding_pilot/overview.md){:target="_blank"}.
-Please fill in the information below and we will be in touch shortly with next steps.
+Please add your jurisdiction to the title placeholder `[Affiliated Jurisdiction]` and fill in the information below.
+We will be in touch shortly with next steps.

 ## Provide partnership information